felixlopz/hubrise-test-task/content/apps/deliveroo/en/terminology.md

 Deliveroo offers three types of services to its customers.

-- **Deliveroo fulfilled delivery**: Deliveroo delivers the order to the customer.
+- **Delivery by Deliveroo**: Deliveroo delivers the order to the customer.
-- **Restaurant fulfilled delivery**: You are responsible for delivering the order to the customer.
+- **Restaurant delivery**: You are responsible for delivering the order to the customer.
 This service is also referred to as Deliveroo M+.
-- **Pickup**: The customer collects the order from your restaurant.
+- **Takeaway**: The customer collects the order from your restaurant.